Hot or Cold Water for Stains: Which One is Better?

 Stains That Respond Well to Hot Water

-Coffee and Tea (on non-fabric surfaces): While these are tannin stains that generally prefer cold water treatment on fabrics, hot water can be effective for removing coffee and tea stains from non-porous surfaces like countertops and mugs.
+• Coffee and Tea (on non-fabric surfaces): While these are tannin stains that generally prefer cold water treatment on fabrics or when treating a sofa stain, hot water can be effective for removing coffee and tea stains from non-porous surfaces like countertops and mugs.

 Hot Water Temperature Guidelines